-Digital services revenue increased \$353,000, or 11.5%, largely due to TownNews.com, which generates the majority of its revenue from content management services but is expanding into digital ad agency services for web, mobile and social products at our properties as well as 1,600 other newspapers, and media operations.
-Commercial printing revenue increased \$269,000, or 9.7%, in the 2016 Quarter due to new customers and increased volume for existing customers at several of our largest markets.Other revenue increased \$395,000, or 8.6%, in the 2016 Quarter due to an increase in revenue for delivery of third party newspapers.
+Digital services revenue increased \$158,000, or 4.8%, largely due to TownNews.com, which generates the majority of its revenue from content management services but is expanding into digital ad agency services for web, mobile and social products at our properties as well as 1,600 other newspapers, and media operations.
+Commercial printing revenue decreased \$418,000, or 13.1%, in the 2016 Quarter due to decreased volume for existing customers at several of our largest markets.
+Other revenue increased \$28,000, or 0.5%, in the 2017 Quarter.

-Our mobile, tablet, desktop and app sites, including TNI and MNI, attracted 26.5 million unique visitors in the month of March 2016, with 233.8 million million page views.
-Research in our larger markets indicates we are maintaining our share of audience through the combination of digital audience growth and strong print newspaper readership.
+Our mobile, tablet, desktop and app sites, including TNI and MNI, attracted an average of 25.6 million unique visitors in the quarter ended December 2016, with 210.0 million page views.
+Research in our larger markets indicates we continue to reach over 76% of all adults in the market through the combination of digital audience growth and strong print newspaper readership.